weewx/weewx/docs_src/quickstarts/git.md

 The program `weewxd` does the data collection, archiving, uploading, and report generation.
 You can run it directly, or as a daemon.

-When you run WeeWX directly, it will print data to the screen, and WeeWX will stop when you either control-c or log out.
+When you run `weewxd` directly, it will print data to the screen.
+It will stop when you either control-c or log out.

 ```{.shell .copy}
 # Make sure your virtual environment is still active: